-In 1999 Earl Refsland was appointed CEO of Allied Healthcare Products, Inc. (NASDAQ:AHPI).
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we’ll look at a snap shot of the business growth.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
+Earl Refsland became the CEO of Allied Healthcare Products, Inc. (NASDAQ:AHPI) in 1999.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Next, we'll consider growth that the business demonstrates.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Earl Refsland's Compensation Compare With Similar Sized Companies?

-Our data indicates that Allied Healthcare Products, Inc. is worth US$7.8m, and total annual CEO compensation is US$503k.
-(This is based on the year to 2018).
+According to our data, Allied Healthcare Products, Inc. has a market capitalization of US$9.0m, and paid its CEO total annual compensation worth US$502k over the year to June 2019.
 While we always look at total compensation first, we note that the salary component is less, at US$429k.
-We looked at a group of companies with market capitalizations under US$200m, and the median CEO compensation was US$300k.
+We examined a group of similar sized companies, with market capitalizations of below US$200m.
+The median CEO total compensation in that group is US$522k.

-The graphic below shows how CEO compensation at Allied Healthcare Products has changed from year to year.
+You can see, below, how CEO compensation at Allied Healthcare Products has changed over time.

 Is Allied Healthcare Products, Inc. Growing?